OpenDosimeter/OpenDosimeter/README.md

   <div align=center>
     <img width="463"  alt="Cost Breakdown" src="https://github.com/user-attachments/assets/65f5abfe-b1fb-4192-8f79-10c1414b636d">
     </br>
-    Device cost (quantity of 15)
+    Rough cost breakdown of 1 device (assuming ordering components for 15 devices)
   </div>

 ## How to Make One
-**This repository has everything you need to create your own OpenDosimeter, below is an explanation of the repository structure:**
+**This repository has everything you need to create your own OpenDosimeter:**

 **[Case](https://github.com/OpenDosimeter/OpenDosimeter/tree/main/case):** Use this directory to 3D print the case.
 It contains two sets of ``.stl`` files that can be downloaded to print top and bottom components for a case with and without a belt clip.